searxng/searxng/docs/admin/answer-captcha.rst

 ===============================

 With a SSH tunnel we can send requests from server's IP and solve a CAPTCHA that blocks requests from this IP.
-If your SearXNG instance is hosted at ``example.org`` and your login is ``user`` you can setup a proxy simply by :man:`ssh`:
+If your Zhensa instance is hosted at ``example.org`` and your login is ``user`` you can setup a proxy simply by :man:`ssh`: